Lipton: The Gallows Book

-The bizarre similarity in appearances between public figures Stalin and Lipton, was the starting point in making this gallows-shaped book.
-These two icons, one political and the other commercial, are montaged into 17 well-known images of Western culture.
+The bizarre similarity in appearances between the figures Stalin & Lipton was the starting point for this gallows-shaped book (when open it resembles the letter ‘T’).
+These two iconic figures, one political and the other commercial, are montaged into 17 hand-drawn images that reference Western politics, history & culture.

 Five copies are hardbound and with pulp painted sections.
 Three copies are folders with single leaf pages.
 All copies contain hand-drawn images made with Mont Blanc ink and Lipton tea, teabag collages, and Dobbin Mill paper.
-Pages are made of abaca fiber which is commonly used to make teafilter papers in the US.
-Endsheets and cover papers are made of abaca and linen dyed with teas.
-Each copy is cased in a plywood case.
+Pages are made of abaca fiber, which is commonly used to make tea filter papers in the US.
+End sheets and cover papers are made of abaca and linen dyed with 3 sorts of black teas.
+Each copy is stored in a plywood case.
+The text at the back, compiled by NY curator Laura Hoptman, offers the reader details from the biographies of Stalin & Lipton that emphasize their absurd similarities.